Overview of Grant Programs and Approvals

 The Town intends to prioritize projects working with Stantec and the Province.

 Floodway Development Regulation Task Force

-CAO R. Romanetz along with other municipal administrators and Alberta Environment Resource Sustainable Development (ESRD) and Municipal Affairs (MA) government officials reviewed controls on future development in flood hazard areas to minimize flood impacts within communities as enacted in the Flood Recovery and Reconstruction Act.
+CAO R. Romanetz along with other municipal administrators and Alberta Environment and Parks AEP and Municipal Affairs (MA) government officials reviewed controls on future development in flood hazard areas to minimize flood impacts within communities as enacted in the Flood Recovery and Reconstruction Act.

 Once a regulation comes into force under this legislation, it will control, regulate and prohibit any use or development within a floodway.

 The regulation will ensure a consistent minimum level of land use control for municipalities.

 As well, municipalities may choose to impose more restrictive measures within their Land Use By-law.